adrienjoly/telegram-scribe-bot/README.md

 - Run `$ npm run trello:test` to make sure that these credentials give access to Trello's API
 - Run `$ npm run trello:boards` to display the list of the Trello boards you have access to
 - Copy the 24-characters-long identifier of the Trello board that you want your bot to edit, and paste it as the value of the `TRELLO_BOARD_ID` variable of your `.env` file
+- Run `$ npm run deploy:config` to upload your environment variables to the cloud function

 After making any change to your bot, don't forget to deploy again it using `$ npm run deploy`.